-All parents of children in our school are invited to attend a Parents' Evening twice a year.
+The school has an open-door policy, which means that if you wish to discuss your child's progress at any time, you can arrange to meet your child's class teacher, the Headteacher or SENDCo.
+In addition, all parents of children in our school are invited to attend a Parents' Evening twice a year.
 These are designed to discuss the progress a child is making, the targets they are working towards and how parents may be able to help at home.
 Annual Reports are sent home in July to give an overview of the year.
 Parents can also meet with Class Teachers at other times throughout the term and this can be arranged through the school office.